Dannydoodmantv/pex_npcsell/README.md

-# Sell Drugs To NPC
+# np_selltonpc

-An optimized way of selling drugs to NPC.
+Sell drugs to a NPC